-Looking for the perfect gift for your young toddler?
-Here are the best tried-and-true toys for 1-year-old kids.
+Looking for the perfect Christmas or birthday gift for your young toddler?
+Here are the best tried-and-true toys for 1-year-old kids that my kids loved.

 Shape sorters are the bane of my existence.
 Sure, they sound like the perfect toys to help make the babies smarter while having fun.
 But after purchasing different ones and trying for the life of me to motivate my baby into playing with them, I am putting these toys in the donation pile in the garage.

 With my daughter turning 1, I reflected back to toys that my son really loved, as well as the ones she actually plays with for more than 5 minutes at a time right now.
 I also draw inspiration from fellow mom friends who gave me recommendations on gifts to get for my daughter’s first birthday.
 Here is a list of toys that your one-year-old will LOVE!

 This train is hands-down the best toy purchase we ever made.
 We got it when my daughter was around 6 months old, and she still plays with it every single day.
 Before she started crawling and pulling herself up, she sat on the floor and pushed the buttons, and flipped the storybook.
 Now she loves dropping the alphabet blocks down the chute, as well as sitting on the wagon or push the wagon around like a walker.

 When my son was young, he was extremely fussy.
 He was never really a happy baby, with one exception – when he was playing with water.
 So for the hot summer months, we got a water table in our backyard that doubles as a sand table, and that saved us from hours of crying and whining.
 Now that my daughter is pulling herself up, she can join her brother at the water table and splash to her heart’s content.